 Our powerful and thought-provoking flagship show is composed of true stories from real students, and shares wisdom from an array of experiences, perspectives, and personal discoveries.
-We highlight inclusive and diverse identities and real, practical solutions.
+We highlight inclusive and diverse identities and real, practical strategies for sexual assault prevention.
 We seek to validate students’ experiences and inspire them to create change on their campuses.
-All our programs span a range of topics, with one clear goal: We want students to speak about consent and sexuality with their peers and partners.
+All our programs span a range of topics, with one clear goal: We want students to speak openly about consent and sexuality with their peers and partners.

 Speak About It has reached over 250,000 students.
 99% of surveyed students agree the show has increased their understanding of issues of sexual assault and consent.

 A new tactic to teach freshmen about sexual assault: theater - USA Today College